zemogle/kickscraper/README.md

 import logging

 PROJECT_ID = 'XXXX' # Numbers
-PROJECT_NAME = 'YYY-YYY' # the name of your project, lower case with spaces replaced with 'u' JSON_FILE = 'data.json' # Where the data is stored so we know if we have new pledges PROJECT_DIR = '/home/pi/kickscraper/' LOG_LEVEL=logging.DEBUG
+PROJECT_NAME = 'YYY-YYY' # the name of your project, lower case with spaces replaced with '-' JSON_FILE = 'data.json' # Where the data is stored so we know if we have new pledges PROJECT_DIR = '/home/pi/kickscraper/'
+LOG_LEVEL=logging.DEBUG